claytantor/claytantor.github.io/_hold/2016-09-10-working-with-deeplearning4j.md

 The most important implications relate to the platforms ability to be used by "common folk" in the Enterprise.
 A simple hierarchical model that supported transformations of the paging recursively for N dimensional arrays would be a significant value add to the toolset.

-A potential solution could be a nodal N level hierarchical model, and regression transformations that make it easy to get base models for correlation with labeling.
+A potential solution could be a nodal N level hierarchical model, something like nodes, and regression transformations that make it easy to get base models for correlation with labeling.

 # Classification and Correlation